ReshiAdavan/ReshiAdavan/README.md

 - 🔭 Worked for **UW Orbital** and **Waterloo Formula Electric**

-- 💻 Currently a **Contractor** in the Machine Learning and Backend Engineering Space
+- 💻 Currently a **Contractor** in the Machine Learning and Backend Engineering space

 - 🌱 Exploring **Machine Learning** and **Distributed Systems**